Creating joined attributes

 - On the Standard calculated attribute page, give your attribute a name like Ticket created - Year/month.

-- In the formula field, enter the following formula:
+- In the formula field, enter or paste the following formula:

 [Ticket created - Year]+" "+[Ticket created - Month]